zlib-ng/minizip-ng/README.md

 + Support for Apple's compression library ZLIB and XZ implementations.
 + Zero out local file header information.
 + Zip/unzip of central directory to reduce size.
-+ Ability to generate and verify CMS signature for each entry.
 + Recover the central directory if it is corrupt or missing.
 + Example minizip and minigzip command line tools.